You want pickets clipped vertically to your gear loops, not slung around your neck. Here’s how to rack pickets right.

 New school layering - have an “action suit” when you're moving fast, and a big puffy jacket to put over everything when you stop.
 Here’s just about everything you need to know about the belay jacket.

 If you fall into a crevasse, having an ice screw lets you unweight the rope, making life a lot easier for your partners on top trying to get you out.
+If you have two screws, you could even aid climb your way out.

 Dry Feet = Happy Feet!
 You can always have dry socks, even on multi day snow climbs, if you follow this tip.